 - Understanding the key metrics to value a bank, including performing all the steps of a Dividend Discount Model (DDM) and Multiples Analysis using Excel.

-What Redcliffe’s clients are saying about the course and our trainer
+What Redcliffe’s Clients are saying about the course:

-“Perfect pace : slow enough to keep up with the materials and the class but agile enough to be entertained and interested in the content”
+“Perfect pace, slow enough to keep up with the materials and the rest of the class but agile enough to be entertained and interested”